 Those companies that are prepared to hire, quickly ramp and continuously evolve their sales resource competencies will be positioned to win in 2022 and beyond.

-The definition of a Revenue Operations (RevOps) platform is a software platform that focuses on aligning sales, marketing, success and other customer-facing teams by sharing data and KPIs.
+The definition of a Revenue Operations (RevOps) platform is a solution that focuses on aligning sales, marketing, success and other customer-facing teams by sharing data and KPIs.
 A RevOps platform is designed to break down silos and allow teams to work together more harmoniously, with greater accountability.
 Key functions of a RevOps platform include:

 Want to learn more about RevOps?
 Right on!
 Revenue.io has a whole host of free resources you can use to deepen your knowledge and understanding of how this all works: